Enflow-io/backup-cleaner/README.md

 ### Overview
 System administrators frequently create daily backups but often struggle to remove outdated archive files.
 B-Cleaner automates this process, making backup management effortless.
+Simply append this command to the end of your backup script.

 ## Configuration Format
 Configurations follow this format: